Rahul Gandhi takes truck ride from Delhi to Chandigarh, listens to 'Mann Ki Baat' of drivers | Politics

 Later, he again boarded a truck and left towards Chandigarh, the SHO said.

-Bhan said Gandhi keeps meeting a cross section of people to first-hand know the problems they face.
+Haryana Congress chief Bhan said Gandhi keeps meeting a cross section of people to understand the problems they face.

 ''Even during the Bharat Jodo Yatra, Rahul ji interacted with various sections of people,'' he said.